Technics Announces the SB-G90M2, a New High-End Floorstanding Speaker System

 Below are the technical enhancements of the SB-G90M2 loudspeaker system in comparison to its predecessor, the SB-G90:

 The SB-G90M2 loudspeaker system will be available in Europe from October 2021 in a luxurious high-quality black gloss finish.

 About Technics loudspeakers

 Technics is the brand name of hi-fi audio products owned by the Panasonic Corporation with main residence in Osaka, Japan.
 The Technics brand was founded in 1965.
 Driven by a constant strive for innovation and excellence within the audio field, countless legendary hi-fi components have been released by the Technics brand, many of them having set new standards in the audio world.

 The first Technics product ever was a compact 2-way bookshelf loudspeaker system released in 1965.
 It set new performance standards for compact speakers in that time.
 Since then, Technics has introduced many loudspeaker systems, having partially become legendary: The SB-7000 of 1975 founded the Linear Phase Technology to which many speaker manufacturers followed afterwards.
 The SB-RX50 from 1986 can be seen as the forefather of Technics’ point source speaker systems with the Phase Precision Driver of today.
 The innovative, oversized AFP flat-panel monitors – due to their power and precision – were used at Vienna State Opera as stage monitor speakers, whereas the futuristic SST-1 folded-horn speaker system has received entry to the New York Museum of Modern Art due to their exceptional milestone design concept.

-For more information please see: technics.com, or follow technics.global on Facebook or @technics on Twitter.
+For more information please see: www.technics.com/dk/ or follow panasonicdanmark on Facebook.